BlastSlimey/CheckingOverIt/README.md

 - Monologue traps
 - Goal enabling item
 - Hammer force increasion (starts with 0, 3 is vanilla, up to 4)
+- Invisible jetpack item
+  - activate by pressing a key
+  - limited flight duration, reset by landing on something
 - Option checks_per_over_it
 - Deathlink:
   - Receiving deathlinks triggers…